hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_packet_core_control_plane.html.markdown

 * `sku` - (Required) The SKU defining the throughput and SIM allowances for this packet core control plane deployment.
 Possible values are `G0`, `G1`, `G2`, `G3`, `G4`, `G5` and `G10`.

-* `local_diagnostics_access_setting` - (Required) One or more `local_diagnostics_access_setting` block as defined below.
+* `local_diagnostics_access` - (Required) One or more `local_diagnostics_access` block as defined below.
 The kubernetes ingress configuration to control access to packet core diagnostics over local APIs.

 * `control_plane_access_interface` - (Optional) A `control_plane_access_interface` block as defined below.
 The control plane interface on the access network.
 For 5G networks, this is the N2 interface.
 For 4G networks, this is the S1-MME interface.